I've never met a seller who liked the idea of accepting an offer with

 There are numerous situations in which conditions will be included in Agreements of Purchase and Sale, but these are the most common.

-After the inspector has completed an exhaustive physical inspection of the structure, grounds and any major outbuildings, usually consuming at least 2 to 3 hours, more for larger and more complex buildings, the buyer will receive a detailed report, either in binder or digital format, that provides the buyer with detailed information about the physical condition of the property and building(s).
+After the inspector has completed an exhaustive physical inspection of the structure, grounds and any major outbuildings, usually consuming at least 2 to 3 hours for an average home, more for larger and more complex buildings, the buyer will receive a report, either in binder or digital format, that provides the buyer with detailed information about the physical condition of the property and building(s).

 Click here to learn more about the home inspection report.
-It's presented from a buyer's perspective, but a seller should understand such a common condition from the other side's point of view too.
+It's presented from a buyer's perspective, but a seller should understand such a common condition from the other side of the table too.
 Plus sellers usually become buyers.

 Real estate inspections are now the norm in most markets.
 Thus, as a seller, you may as well accept the inevitability of such a condition being included in an offer on your property.